7 min read

 - It streamlines the job for dispatchers.
 Digital tools increase visibility and free dispatchers from many manual processes.

 - It enables you to increase efficiency at the plant.
-The data you collect helps identify where to make changes in order to optimize.
+The data you collect helps identify where to optimize the flow of trucks and material.

 Over and Above Customer Service with an Order Delivery Tracker